 Written by Jeffrey S. Harrison, Caroline Broadfoot, Julie Farmer, and Surabhi Vittal at the Robins School of Business, University of Richmond.
 Copyright © Jeffrey S. Harrison.
 This case was written for the purpose of classroom discussion.
-It may be duplicated or cited for educational purposes without obtaining permission from the authors.
+It is not to be duplicated or cited in any form without the copyright holder's express permission.
+For permission to reproduce or cite this case, contact Jeff Harrison at RCNcases@richmond.edu.
+In your message, state your name, affiliation and the intended use of the case.
+Permission for classroom use will be granted free of charge.
+Other cases are available at: https://robins.richmond.edu/faculty/case-network.html

 Sonia Syngal was appointed President and Chief Executive Officer of Gap Inc. in March of 2020.
 In an interview with the Stanford Graduate School of Business, Syngal directly addressed the 70% loss of revenue and \$140 million in cash spending per week that occurred at the height of the COVID-19 pandemic, and how she plans to lead the executive leadership team to redefine their purpose.
-Syngal emphasized the decision to become "inclusive by design" and to use that as Gap's guiding North Star as it makes decisions, both big and small, going forward.1
+Syngal emphasized the decision to become "inclusive by design" and to use that as Gap's guiding North Star as it makes decisions, both big and small, going forward.

 Gap, previously known as The Gap Stores, Inc., seeks to become the most inclusive company in the world through implementing an action plan focused on strengthening employee, customer, and community belonging.
-The company uses something called the Authenticity Equation as a framework for its inclusive decision-making.2 The framework uses three components of authenticity - a considered approached, a connected process and output, and consistent engagement - to ensure Gap's brands and products manifest its promise.
+The company uses something called the Authenticity Equation as a framework for its inclusive decision-making.
+The framework uses three components of authenticity - a considered approached, a connected process and output, and consistent engagement - to ensure Gap's brands and products manifest its promise.

-Implementation of this framework is mapped out in Gap's Power Plan 2023 strategy, a three-year vision put forth to grow purpose-led billion-dollar lifestyle brands that shape people's way of life and deliver consistent growth through omni-dominance, an approach to sales that integrates distribution, promotion and communication to provide customers with a seamless shopping experience.3
+Implementation of this framework is mapped out in Gap's Power Plan 2023 strategy, a threeyear vision put forth to grow purpose-led billion-dollar lifestyle brands that shape people's way of life and deliver consistent growth through omni-dominance, an approach to sales that integrates distribution, promotion and communication to provide customers with a seamless shopping experience.